mcall009/ohook-compiler/README-EN.md

 ## 6. Script Usage

 ### 6.1 Basic Execution
-1. Run PowerShell as Administrator
+1. Run PowerShell or CMD as Administrator
 2. Navigate to the directory containing the script
-3. Run the command: `python ohook-improved-script-organized.py`
+3. Run the command: `python ohook-builder.py`

 ### 6.2 Script Output
 - Compiled DLLs: Saved in `C:\OHookBuilder\Output\`